Distance-Restricted Firefighting on Finite Graphs: Introduction

 For our purposes we define two variants of the {\sc MVS} function, \textit{Distance-Restricted Maximum Vertices Saved} ({\sc DRMVS}($G$,$F$;$b$,$d$)) and \textit{Distance-Path-Restricted Maximum Vertices Saved} ({\sc DPRMVS}($G$,$F$;$b$,$d$)).
 With {\sc DRMVS} each firefighter can move up to some fixed distance $d$ (which is now included in the problem parameters).
 For {\sc DPRMVS} the firefighters can move up to some fixed distance $d$ and in addition the firefighters cannot move through the fire.
 We will see in Section~\ref{sec:complexity} that although these games may seem similar they can behave in very different ways in certain contexts.

-A common approach for optimization problems like these is to restate them as decision problems and analyze their complexity.
+A common approach for analyzing optimization problems is to restate them as decision problems and analyze their complexity.
 In order to do this we first consider the {\sc $b$-Firefighter} decision problem, studied in~\cite{bazgan2013firefighter}.

 \begin{problem} \problemtitle{{\sc $b$-Firefighter}} \probleminput{A graph $G$, a set of vertices $F \subseteq V(G)$, and a positive integer $k$} \problemquestion{Is {\sc MVS}($G$,$F$;$b$) $ \geq k$?} \end{problem}